 DHL is considered the leader of international shipping.
 While their services may not be as expansive as FedEx or UPS in the US, their international network means you can get your products sent to just about anywhere in the world at a competitive rate.

-DHL offers the following supplies for free:
+DHL offers the following supplies for free for account holders:

 - Shipping labels

 - Tube mailers

 What to know when using free carrier packaging

 To get your hands on free supplies from major carriers, there are a few ground rules to consider.